Birds of the World

 Introduction

-White-throated magpie-jays are highly social and breed cooperatively.
+The White-throated Magpie-Jay is highly social and breeds cooperatively.
 Unusually among birds, the female offspring stay in the group and help their parents raise future broods, while male offspring disperse.
 Therefore, groups generally consist of a dominant female, her lone social mate, and a number of retained female offspring who feed the dominant female, nestlings, and fledglings.
 However, dispersing males (floaters) have carte blanche to enter territories and accompany groups while foraging.
 Floaters may visit multiple groups in a day, and group males show little aggression to them unless the dominant female is fertile.

 Such a dynamic social scene lays the groundwork for a complex mating system.
 Dominant females are fairly faithful to their mates, but not entirely, with paternity going to both visiting floaters and to neighboring group males.
 Occasionally, a helper will start a nest of her own; she is not prevented from doing so, but the group will not help her unless the nest of the dominant female fails.
 In addition, helpers may act as brood parasites on the nests of their own mothers, laying eggs for the group to raise.
 Both sexes, therefore, compete for mating opportunities; males for a chance to pair with the dominant female, and females for the dominant position in the group.